ocrosby/obsidian/Areas/vim/editing.md

 Note: `dd` deletes a line but it also stores it in a Vim register.

 The Vim register can be then used by the put command `p` which will put the contents of the register on the line after the cursor.

+## What is a change?

+Everything you execute while in insert mode (up until you hit `Esc` to exit insert mode) is considered a change.
+So you can do multiple things then essentially replay the last "change" by using the dot command.

 ## The Replace Command